NBKRedSpy/QM-MissionExpirationHighlight/README.md

 # Change Log

-## 2.0.0
+## 2.2.0
-Added faction subscription colors.
-Thanks to Steam user RafaelKB for the suggestion.
+* Preliminary support for .8 as the previous version crashes in .8.
+Needs color fixes.

 ## 2.1.0

 Fixes:
 * Factions subscriptions screen not updating on change.
 * Not updating when returning to the main hud.

+## 2.0.0
+Added faction subscription colors.
+Thanks to Steam user RafaelKB for the suggestion.